 - Cover with a cloth and leave in a warm place to rise for 1 hour.
 It should double in size.

 - With floured hands, remove dough from the bowl to a well-floured board.
 Flattened gently with your hands and roll the dough until it is about 8 mm thick.

 - Cut with a round cutter.
-I use one of 6 cm in diameter well floured, it is important that they do not stick.
+I use one of 6 cm in diameter well-floured.
+They mustn’t stick.

 - Let it rise in a warm place for 1 hour.